LYNC-WORLD/Docs/docs/market-cap.md

 > NOTE -
 >
-> Mew.gg only shows the market cap of a particular token until the token is bonded.
+> Pump Solana only shows the market cap of a particular token until the token is bonded.

-## Market cap calculation on Mew.gg
+## Market cap calculation on Pump Solana

 Formula -